Menu Close

 7. Discover the harbour of Tallinn

-Once you've had your fill of the Old Town, you can explore the harbour.
-There is also the abandoned and windswept Linnahall Olympic arena, where graffiti mixes with the sound of the sea.
+If you've had your fill of Old Town, you might want to explore the harbour.
+Here you'll also find the abandoned and windswept Linnahall Olympic Stadium, where graffiti mixes with the sound of the sea.

 With a view from Linnahall and towards Tallinn

-Along the sea you will find also the 19th century sea fortress of Patarei, which later became a prison.
-Walking around here today feels peaceful, while at the same time evoking an evocative sense of history.
+Along the seafront, you'll also find the 19th-century Patarei sea fortress, which later became a prison.
+Walking around here today feels peaceful, while at the same time evoking a sense of history.

 Tallinn